storytellingengineer/Twitter_Sentiment_Analysis_NLP/README.md

 [Table of Contents](#0.1)

-Importing some important libraries for this type of project - Regular expression, NLTK, Spacy
+Importing some important libraries like pandas, numpy, NLTK, matplotlib, seaborn...

 # **2. Loading the Dataset** <a class="anchor" id="2"></a>

 [Table of Contents](#0.1)

-Using Twitter Dataset downloaded from Kaggle *(Provided in this repository)*
+Dataset is provided in the repository <a href="https://github.com/AayushSaxena08/Twitter_Sentiment_Analysis_NLP"> Link </a>

 # **3. Some terminology before going forward** <a class="anchor" id="3"></a>